For description of the learning communities, please click here.

 - Family circumstances (location of spouse/partner/dependents)

-A committee chaired by the Vice Dean for Academic and Community Partnerships, and which includes the Assistant Dean for Student Affairs, Senior Associate Dean for Student Affairs, Admissions, and Recruitment, Associate Dean for Curriculum, Associate Dean for Accreditation, Assessment, and Evaluation, and the Associate Deans for Clinical Education reviews the request and makes a decision.
+A committee chaired by the Vice Dean for Academic and Community Partnerships, and which includes the Assistant Dean for Student Affairs, Senior Associate Dean for Admissions and Student Affairs, Associate Dean for Curriculum, Associate Dean for Accreditation, Assessment, and Evaluation, and the Associate Deans for Clinical Education reviews the request and makes a decision.
 The Vice Dean for Academic and Community Partnerships communicates the decision in writing to the student.
 The student may appeal the decision to the Dean who makes a final decision.